Fuyukai/Tinlok/docs/notes/note-issues.rst

     - Linux doesn't have this issue because symlinks can always be treated as just files, and it has realpath() to do the symlink shenanigans for us.

-  * No winsock support (although Syscall does initialise WinSock)
+    - I think some can be reduced, at least, by merging some checks...

   * No overlapped support on files.
+(Yet!)

+  * File handles require a new allocation due to an ``expect/actual`` bug.

+* Several interfaces are missing convenient default values.

+  - This is ALSO a Kotlin bug!

 .. _ipaddress: https://docs.python.org/3/library/ipaddress.html
 .. _KT-41853: https://youtrack.jetbrains.com/issue/KT-41853